Snakebites in Children

 How are snakebites diagnosed in a child?

 Healthcare providers will ask many questions and examine your child.
 It's important to find out what type of snake bit your child.
-This will help with treatment, especially if your child needs antivenin.
-Antivenin is also called antivenom.
+This will help with treatment, especially if your child needs medicine called antivenin (also called antivenom).

 How are snakebites treated in a child?